Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking

-- It's also fine to repin a picture or video another user uploaded directly to Pinterest.
+- Repin: It's also fine to repin a picture or video another user uploaded directly to Pinterest.
 These are the pins that say "Uploaded by user" when you click on them.
-One disclaimer with this, if the user who uploaded it isn't actually the copyright owner, then the image will be a copyright violation.
-So just use your best judgment with these.
+There is one disclaimer with this; if the user who uploaded it isn't actually the copyright owner, then the image will be a copyright violation.
+Be sure to check that the original source is credited.

 - Free to use and share: You can do a Google advanced search to find stuff to pin that is legally licensed for you to reuse.
 Scroll to the bottom of the search form.
 Under the section "usage rights," scroll down and select the option "free to use and share."
 These will be images you can pin.

-- Old pictures, old books, and other things that are no longer under copyright are fine.
+- Public Domain: Old pictures, old books, and other things that are no longer under copyright are fine.
 Public domain means that it is free for you to use.

 - Potentially harmful content